alwashmi/MasterParser/README.md

  1. Create a directory under parsers with your parser name.
  2. Create a `__init__.py` file in your directory.
- 3. Create a interface for MasterParser
+ 3. Create an interface for MasterParser
-	 - The interface must be in a file called `interface.py`
+	 - The interface must be in a file called `interface.py` in your parser's directory
 	 - It must have a function with the following signature `imain(infile, outfile, kuiper = False)`
  4. add a line in parsers `__init__.py` to import your interface.
 Example: `from parsers.myparser import interface`
 #### Tips